 In this paper, we present an improved version of LayoutLM~\citep{10.1145/3394486.3403172}, aka \textbf{LayoutLMv2}.
-LayoutLM is a simple but effective pre-training method of text and layout for the VrDU task.
-Distinct from previous text-based pre-trained models, LayoutLM uses 2-D position embeddings and image embeddings in addition to the conventional text embeddings.
-During the pre-training stage, two training objectives are used, which are 1) a masked visual-language model and 2) multi-label document classification.
-The model is pre-trained with a great number of unlabeled scanned document images from the IIT-CDIP dataset~\citep{10.1145/1148170.1148307}, and achieves very promising results on several downstream tasks.
-Extending the existing research work, we propose new model architectures and pre-training objectives in the LayoutLMv2 model.
-Different from the vanilla LayoutLM model where image embeddings are combined in the fine-tuning stage, we integrate the image information in the pre-training stage in LayoutLMv2 by taking advantage of the Transformer architecture to learn the cross-modality interaction between visual and textual information.
-In addition, inspired by the 1-D relative position representations~\citep{Shaw_2018, raffel2020exploring, bao2020unilmv2}, we propose the spatial-aware self-attention mechanism for the LayoutLMv2, which involves a 2-D relative position representation for token pairs.
-Different from the absolute 2-D position embeddings, the relative position embeddings explicitly provide a broader view for the contextual spatial modeling.
-For the pre-training strategies, we use two new training objectives for the LayoutLMv2 in addition to the masked visual-language model.
-The first is the proposed text-image alignment strategy, which covers text-lines in the image and makes predictions on the text-side to classify whether the token is covered or not on the image-side.
-The second is the text-image matching strategy that is popular in previous vision-language pre-training models~\citep{tan2019lxmert,lu2019vilbert,su2020vlbert,chen2020uniter,Sun_2019_ICCV}, where some images in the text-image pairs are randomly replaced with another document image to make the model learn whether the image and OCR texts are correlated or not.
-In this way, LayoutLMv2 is more capable of learning contextual textual and visual information and the cross-modal correlation in a single framework, which leads to better VrDU performance.
-We select 6 publicly available benchmark datasets as the downstream tasks to evaluate the performance of the pre-trained LayoutLMv2 model, which are the FUNSD dataset~\citep{Jaume_2019} for form understanding, the CORD dataset~\citep{park2019cord} and the SROIE dataset~\citep{8977955} for receipt understanding, the Kleister-NDA dataset~\citep{graliski2020kleister} for long document understanding with complex layout, the RVL-CDIP dataset~\citep{harley2015icdar} for document image classification, as well as the DocVQA dataset~\citep{mathew2020docvqa} for visual question answering on document images.
-Experiment results show that the LayoutLMv2 model outperforms strong baselines including the vanilla LayoutLM and achieves new state-of-the-art results in these downstream VrDU tasks, which substantially benefits a great number of real-world document understanding tasks.
+Different from the vanilla LayoutLM model where visual embeddings are combined in the fine-tuning stage, we integrate the visual information in the pre-training stage in LayoutLMv2 by taking advantage of the Transformer architecture to learn the cross-modality interaction between visual and textual information.
+In addition, inspired by the 1-D relative position representations~\citep{Shaw_2018, raffel2020exploring, bao2020unilmv2}, we propose the spatial-aware self-attention mechanism for LayoutLMv2, which involves a 2-D relative position representation for token pairs.
+Different from the absolute 2-D position embeddings that LayoutLM uses to model the page layout, the relative position embeddings explicitly provide a broader view for the contextual spatial modeling.
+For the pre-training strategies, we use two new training objectives for LayoutLMv2 in addition to the masked visual-language modeling.
+The first is the proposed text-image alignment strategy, which aligns the text lines and the corresponding image regions.
+The second is the text-image matching strategy popular in previous vision-language pre-training models~\citep{tan2019lxmert,lu2019vilbert,su2020vlbert,chen2020uniter,Sun_2019_ICCV}, where the model learns whether the document image and textual content are correlated.